Your Unplanned Pregnancy Options [And How to Decide]

 Abortion: Choosing abortion may provide you with an immediate sense of relief, but it is also a decision that will impact you for months or years after the procedure.
 Although it is always a woman’s right to choose an abortion if she desires, some women cope with feelings of guilt and loss after the procedure is completed.
 If you are prepared for the necessary steps to heal, you can move forward from an abortion with a positive mindset.
 In fact, almost 90 percent of women do not regret their abortion decision.

 Parenting: Parenting is a journey filled with emotional ups and downs.
 It requires a great deal from mothers and fathers, including sacrifice, unconditional love and patience.
 If you become a parent, you will likely feel a great deal of love for your child, but you may also feel regret for any of your own goals and aspirations you put aside for your child.
 It’s a good idea to talk with other parents about their experience to determine if this payoff is worth it to you.

 Remember, the only one who can decide between your unplanned pregnancy options is you.
 If you’re thinking, “I’m pregnant; what are my options?” know that there is help available.

-You can always call our 24/7 unplanned pregnancy hotline at 1-800-ADOPTION to discuss the unplanned pregnancy paths available to you.
-To learn more about your pregnancy adoption options, contact our specialists and receive free adoption information today.
+Call our 24/7 unplanned pregnancy hotline at 1-800-ADOPTION to get guidance on the unplanned pregnancy paths available to you.
+To get more information about your pregnancy adoption options, contact our specialists and get free adoption information today.